Zego: Architecture

 The architecture is not identical to the PlayStation 3.
 One difference is that the BCU-100 has 1 GB XDR RAM instead of the PlayStation 3's 256 MB.
 Video RAM is missing in Sony's system diagrams, but it is listed as 256 MB (like the PlayStation 3) further down in the tech specs.
 The XDR memory is shared by both the Cell and RSX.
-Sony uses the SCC (Super Companion Chip) to handle I/O tasks (HDD, USB 2.0, Gigabit Ethernet and other unspecified I/O); the SCC has its own dedicated memory of 1GB DDR2 as well as a Memory Extension Adapter connected via PCI Express that can hold up to 8 GB.
+Sony uses the SCC (Super Companion Chip) to handle I/O tasks (HDD, USB 2.0, Gigabit Ethernet and other unspecified I/O); the SCC has its own dedicated memory of 1 GB DDR2 as well as a Memory Extension Adapter connected via PCI Express that can hold up to 8 GB.
 Another option for the single PCI express slot is a Video Display Board with a DVI-I output.

 Further, the Cell in the BCU-100 offers the full 8 SPUs that Cell is manufactured with, as opposed to the 6 SPUs available in the PlayStation 3, which has one SPU disabled to improve manufacturing yields and one reserved for the system.
 This gives the BCU-100 an extra 33% potential CPU-power (or 51.2 GFLOPS more).

 History

 Sony presented its first ZEGO product, the BCU-100, to the public at SIGGRAPH 2008 in mid-August.
 Sony plans to ship the BCU-100 by the end of 2008 and deliver it with the Mental Ray raytracer by Mental Images to speed up 3D rendering tasks and Houdini Batch by Side Effects Software.
 The company claims to be in talk with other software makers in the DCC field to port and optimize their software for the ZEGO platform.

 ZEGO is similar to a workstation based on the PlayStation 2 architecture called the GScube, which was also shown at Siggraph in the year 2000, and which, although used for visualization in a few movie projects, ultimately failed in the market.
 However, while the GScube only targeted realtime visualization in 1080p HD, ZEGOs target markets are much broader, encompassing for example physics simulation, final 3D rendering and video processing as well as visualization.
 It remains to be seen if ZEGO actually manages what the GScube was unable to do.

-It is worth noting that the massively parallel design of the GScube, being not much more than 16 Graphics Synthesizer chips with dedicated RAM, inspired the design of the Cell processor itself with its 8 SPUs with dedicated RAM.
+The massively parallel design of the GScube, being not much more than 16 Graphics Synthesizer chips with dedicated RAM, inspired the design of the Cell processor itself with its 8 SPUs with dedicated RAM.

 As of August 2009 the device appears to have been discontinued.
 Searches on Sony.com and pro.sony.com for either Zego or BCU-100 return nothing but the year-old press release claiming the product would ship within a few months.